dk14/wolfram-mega/docs/traders.md

 ## Schedules

-Schedules (e.g. quantized  `InterestRateSwap`) can be expressed through `dependsOn` reference meant to specify previous stage in a multi-stage contract. `dependsOn` can be conditional on the outcome of previous stage, effectively  making such contracts stateful.
+Schedules (e.g. quantized  `InterestRateSwap`) are  expressed through `ContractTerms.dependsOn` reference meant to specify previous stage in a multi-stage contract. `ContractTerms.dependsOn` can be conditional on the outcome of previous stage, effectively  making such contracts stateful (state would be a set of past outcomes).

 _BTC-DLC matching note: Scheduled offer is finalized when first `openingTx` for the whole composite tree is co-signed (parties cross check that every subcontract is co-signed)._